Safari in Tanzania

 Q).
 Can we leave baggage and do laundry at the hotel?

 A).
 We use the Sheraton hotel in Arusha and they have a secure room for baggage that you need to leave at the hotel.
+Make sure you leave valuables in the safe.
 The hotel has a laundry service.

 Q).
 What are the best months for Safari?